Futuro: Australia

-One house was located in Darwin and was destroyed by Cyclone Tracy in 1974.

-The final houses are located in Deep Creek, South Australia, and on the campus grounds of the University of Canberra.
-This Futuro, thought to be manufactured in New Zealand, arrived in Canberra in 1972.
-It spent time at the Canberra Space Dome (Planetarium) and Observatory in Dickson in 1997 and arrived at the university in 2011.
+Several Futuros are located in Deep Creek, South Australia, and on the campus grounds of the University of Canberra.
+This Futuro, thought to have been manufactured in New Zealand, arrived in Canberra in 1972.
+It spent time at the Canberra Space Dome & Observatory in Dickson in 1997 and arrived at the university in 2011.

+One Futuro, formerly located in the Perth suburb of Willetton in Western Australia, was used as a residential sales office and became a notable landmark, before being removed in 1996 and disassembled.
+Another one, previously used as a green room and creative space in Melbourne, was acquired by the CEO of Artrage, restored, and listed for sale in 2025.

+A Futuro was used as a private residence in Darwin, Northern Territory, by architect Peter Dermoudy, before its destruction in 1974 during Cyclone Tracey.

 New Zealand

-Two Futuro Houses were transported to Christchurch for the 1974 New Zealand British Commonwealth Games.
+Two Futuros were transported to Christchurch for the 1974 New Zealand British Commonwealth Games.
 These structures, referred to as "Space Banks", were used by the Bank of New Zealand as temporary banking structures.
-Following the games, the Futuro Houses were put up for sale.
+Following the games, the Futuros were put up for sale.

 United States

-Futuro Homes in the USA were manufactured by the Futuro Corporation of Philadelphia.
-Some still stand today and many of these structures existed in New Jersey.
+Futuros in the US were manufactured by the Futuro Corporation of Philadelphia.

-At least nine standard Futuro Houses and one Futuro House with eight windows were constructed in New Jersey in the 1970s to 1980s.
+At least nine standard Futuros and one with eight windows were constructed in New Jersey from the 1970s to the 1980s.
 However, many did not last past the 1980s and were demolished.
-These pods were installed mostly in shopping centre parking lots.
+These pods were installed mostly in shopping-center parking lots.
 At least one of each model served as small-scale bank branches.

-This use of these Futuro houses was likely due to zoning regulations at the time that would have made it difficult to live in one.
+A 1968 Futuro is located in Tampa, Florida, on the roof of the 2001 Space Odyssey strip club.

-A Futuro House located in Frisco, North Carolina and featuring alien memorabilia, was a roadside attraction on the Outer Banks for many years, though it had fallen into disrepair before being completely destroyed by fire on 19 October 2022.
+A Futuro located in Frisco, North Carolina, and featuring alien memorabilia, was a roadside attraction on the Outer Banks for many years, though it had fallen into disrepair, before being completely destroyed by fire on 19 October 2022.

-A silver Futuro House is on display at the Pink Elephant Antique Mall in Livingston, Illinois and is often decorated with alien memorabilia.
+A silver Futuro is on display at the Pink Elephant Antique Mall in Livingston, Illinois, and is often decorated with alien memorabilia.